Quadrifolium/tf-lyrics/en-GB/大梦想家(Dream High; Big Dreamer).md

 准没准备好

 Every day, the trifles trouble, the worries double,
-growing in race with the time
+growing in race with the time.
 Actor of the future top level,
 are you in your prime?